Pulliman (2010 film): Plot

 Kunjunni is a youngster in Perimannur village who is loved by all.
 Radha belongs to a nadodi gang, who has come to the village to sell statuettes of Lord Krishna.
 Kunjunni and Radha are in love.
 Radha's father forbids her to marry the orphan.
-Kunjunni later finds out that he actually belongs to a rich family and he had left home some twenty years back, as his mother was a bit too strict.
+Kunjunni later finds out that he actually belongs to a rich family and had left home some twenty years back, as his mother was a bit too strict.

 Cast

 Soundtrack

 The music for the film was composed by Sharreth and songs were released by Satyam Audios on 9 April 2010.